Xilinx/XRT/src/runtime_src/doc/toc/multiprocess.rst

 compute unit scheduler, which is first-come first-serve.
 All processes have the same priority in XRT.

-To disable multi-process support, add the following entry to ``xrt.ini`` in the same directory as all the executable(s)::
+To disable multi-process support, add the following entry to :ref:`xrt_ini.rst` in the same directory as all the executable(s)::

   [Runtime]